Skip to Content

 Mounting and Unmounting The Camper or Trailer

-Mounting a truck camper onto the bed of a truck involves the use of a jack system.
+Mounting a truck camper onto the bed of a truck requires the use of a jack system.
 The jacks are attached to the sides of the camper.
 They lift the camper high enough for you to back the truck under it.
-You then lower the jacks and the camper settles into the truck bed.
+You then lower the jacks and the camper drops into the truck bed.
 Both manual and electric jacks are available.

-Once the camper is in place in the truck bed, it secures to the truck with a mounting system.
-The mounting system usually involves turnbuckles or tie-downs.
-This system ensures the camper stays firmly in place while traveling.
+Once the camper is in place in the truck bed, you secure it to the truck with a mounting system.
+The mounting system usually uses turnbuckles or tie-downs.
+This ensures the camper stays firmly in place while you’re driving.

-This process can be time-consuming.
+This job can be time-consuming.
 It also requires some physical effort.
-It takes anywhere from 30 minutes to an hour to both mount and unmount the camper.
-This job will go a bit quicker after you do it a few times or if you have a helper.
-It is a bit of a hassle.
+It takes anywhere from 30-60 minutes to mount and unmount a truck camper.
+If you have someone to help you, it may go a bit faster.
 You won’t want to do it every day.

-A major benefit of the simpler attachment system is that you can detach your trailer at camp and use your vehicle to go sightseeing or run errands.
-You can also do that with a truck and camper but you’re less likely to.
+A major benefit is that you can easily detach your trailer at camp and use your vehicle to go sightseeing or run errands.
+You can also do that with a truck and camper but it’s a bigger job.
+You’ll only want to do it if you’re staying for a few days.

 Winner: It’s faster and easier to hook and unhook a travel trailer than it is to mount and unmount a truck camper.